philipwalton/navigation-event-proposal/README.md

 Currently most applications that implement SPAs will likely score **worse** on the Core Web Vitals metrics than if they'd built an MPA (traditional, multi-page application).

 This is due to the caching benefits most sites get on all page loads in a session after the first one.
-In SPAs, however, all page loads after the initial page load are handled by the app, and are thus not tracked by Chrome as separate navigations.
+In SPAs, however, all page loads after the initial page load are handled by the app, and are thus not tracked by browsers as separate navigations.

 The result is that SPAs will generally have a much higher percentage of cold-cache loads than MPAs.
 That combined with the fact that SPAs generally load more JavaScript in order to facilitate SPA navigation means their loads often take even longer than traditional MPAs.